Last updated on August 31st, 2023

 Skills-based Caring for a Loved One with an Eating Disorder

-'New Maudsley', sometimes referred to as 'The dolphin book' is not, in spite of its title, an updated version of Family-Based Treatment/Maudsley.
-Indeed the book makes no reference at all to these.
-This approach comes from the adult eating disorders services of the Maudsley hospital in London, headed by Janet Treasure.
-It offers carers skills to support their loved one through whichever treatment they’re following, and it's not a treatment in itself.
+'New Maudsley'–sometimes referred to as 'The dolphin book' — is not, in spite of its title, an updated version of Family-Based Treatment/Maudsley.
+Indeed the book makes no reference at all to that treatment.
+The 'New Maudsley' approach comes from the adult eating disorders services of the Maudsley hospital in London, headed by Janet Treasure.
+It offers carers skills to support their loved one through whichever individual treatment they’re following (in other words, not treatment where parents take the lead) and it's not a treatment in itself.

-If you remember these differences, you can learn plenty from New Maudsley to develop your communication skills with your teen, and indeed the principles are in perfect accord with what you'll find in my own resources.
+If you remember these crucial differences, you can learn plenty from New Maudsley to develop your communication skills with your teen, and indeed those skills are in perfect accord with what you'll find in my own resources.

 Now some books covering the intersection of autism and eating disorders: